Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (D) If no claim is filed within the 45-day period as

-described in subsection (C) of this Section, the State's Attorney shall declare the property forfeited and shall promptly notify the owner and all known interest holders of the property and the Director of the Illinois Department of State Police of the declaration of forfeiture and the Director shall dispose of the property in accordance with law.
+described in subsection (C) of this Section, the State's Attorney shall declare the property forfeited and shall promptly notify the owner and all known interest holders of the property and the Director of the Illinois State Police of the declaration of forfeiture and the Director shall dispose of the property in accordance with law.

 (Source: P.A.
 102-538, eff.
 8-20-21.)